MeTazz1/SwiftUI-Template-MVVM/README.md

 > A ready-to-use SwiftUI MVVM template to use when creating a new project, including Core Data and standard App Configuration

-This template is intended to reduce the amount of takes to create and setup a new project with SwiftUI.
+This template is intended to reduce the amount of time it takes to create and setup a new project with SwiftUI.

 It includes a sample project that contains:
 * MVVM Design Architecture (Model - View - ViewModel) with a subfolder for each category,